KDE/kde-builder/doc/chapter_04/conf-options-table.md

 for any HTTP network communications (for example, when downloading the [KDE project database](#kde-projects-module-sets)).

-In addition, kdesrc-build will try to ensure that the tools it depends on also use that proxy server, if possible, by setting the `http_proxy` environment variable to the indicated server, _if that environment variable is not already set_.
+In addition, kde-builder will try to ensure that the tools it depends on also use that proxy server, if possible, by setting the `http_proxy` environment variable to the indicated server, _if that environment variable is not already set_.